 Developed for coating grip waxes.
 Extremely fine grain polymer wax.
 Reduces the kinetic friction of grip waxes and prevents icing.
 Suitable for klister and kick wax coating.
 Sprinkle on top of grip wax or klister Spread lightly with finger

 Oslo kickers have quickly become some of New Moon's most popular kick waxes due to their reliable and forgiving kick in widely varying conditions.
 Designed with Norwegian snow conditions in mind where elevation and North Atlantic storms create complex waxing.
-This wax is nicknamed "Olso" and is a specially formulated fluorinated kicker combining hard wax and klister.
 For coarse, abrasive, or man made snow turning into powder as elevation or race conditions change.
 Can be corked in trailside!
+Non-fluorinated.
 Comes in: Super Green (5F to 19F) Extra Blue(18F to 28F) Purple (27F to 36F)

 Durable base binder for added durability.
 Base binders are essential for long outings or marathons.
 Apply to a clean kick zone by touching stick to a warm wax iron and then dabbing to the ski.
 Warm again on ski with iron and cork out to a smooth finish.
 Let cool before applying he wax of the day.